 The features I compare are;

-GPS – I want a watch that will show me, pretty accurately, my distance, pace (both current and average), and I also have now started looking at my cadence and heart rate.
+GPS – I want a watch that will show me, pretty accurately, my distance, pace (both current and average), and I have now started looking at my cadence and heart rate.
 I don’t set up my intervals on my watch, but know a lot of people do so this feature can be handy for speed/tempo workouts.

-Price – I’ve never spent more than £200 on a watch before (and this time is because I had birthday money to put towards the watch)
+Price – I’ve never spent more than £200 on a watch before (and this time it is because I had birthday money to put towards the watch)

 Battery life – the new Garmin Forerunner 645M only has 5 hours of GPS battery (this in my opinion is more important than total battery life…who cares if your watch has 9 days charge if it doesn’t even track your full marathon/ultra!)